The Informational Role of Online Recommendations: Evidence from a Field Experiment: Experimental Design

 \subsection{Experimental Intervention}

 The platform provides a natural setting to test our hypotheses.
-We take ratings as a measure of realized good quality and the platform's predicted rating as a noisy signal; we will use the terms rating and quality interchangeably.
+We take ratings as a measure of realised good match value and the platform's predicted rating as a noisy signal; we will use rating and (match) value interchangeably.
 We take the platform's `top picks' category as a recommendation of the specific goods listed there.
-To understand how consumers' beliefs about expected quality are affected by recommendation, we incorporate a regular survey on the platform to elicit this data.

-We identify the effect of recommendations by inducing exogenous randomness and comparing outcomes for recommended goods to those which would otherwise be recommended.
-At the start of the experiment, consumer $i$'s 3$N$ goods (not previously consumed) with highest platform-predicted quality are split into three sets: a control set $X_{i,C}$, an exposure-only set $X_{i,E}$, and a recommendation set $X_{i,R}$.
-We elicit beliefs about quality only for goods in the exposure-only set ($X_{i,E}$) and the recommendation set ($X_{i,R}$), and we restrict recommendations to goods in the latter.
-So as to have recommendations of goods in the recommended set to be meaningful while $N$ to be large, we set $N=250$.
+To understand recommendations' informational impact, we regularly survey consumers' beliefs.
+We identify the effect of recommendations by inducing exogenous randomness and comparing outcomes for recommended goods to those which \emph{would} otherwise be as likely to be recommended.

-In order to enable us to identify the effects of recommendations, the control, exposure-only, and recommendation sets are consumer-specific and constructed by stratified block randomization in a manner that controls for consumer's idiosyncratic quality assessment.
-Specifically, we assign the $n$-th, $(n+1)$-th, and $(n+2)$-th goods with highest platform predicted quality and match these one-to-one with $X_{i,C}$, $X_{i,E}$, and $X_{i,R}$ uniformly at random.
-Note it is not possible to elicit beliefs about a good's quality without exposing the consumer to such a good.
-We leverage the unavoidable consequence of belief elicitation implying exposure to identify the effect of exposure by comparing outcomes for goods in the exposure-only set and those in the control set.
+At the start of the experiment, consumer $i$'s 750 goods (not previously consumed) with the highest platform-predicted value are split into three sets: a \emph{control set}, a \emph{consideration-only set}, and a \emph{recommendation set}.
+We only elicit beliefs about match value for goods in the consideration-only and the recommendation sets, and we restrict recommendations to goods in the latter.
+We control for consumer's idiosyncratic tastes by employing stratified block randomisation: we randomly assign the $n$-th, $(n+1)$-th, and $(n+2)$-th goods with the highest platform-predicted value to each of the three sets.